Robotframework Python Testing using real email addresses

 What is Robot?

 robot framework Robot is a little different to most other Python test frameworks like PyTest: it is keyword-driven or acceptance-test driven.
 That means you write tests using keywords instead of Python code.
 It is a bit like Cucumber from Ruby.
-Test files are written in .robot files using a custom syntax.
+Test files are written in files using a custom syntax.
 We recommend finding a plugin for your editor that supports the robot file type to make testing easier.

 What do tests look like?